diogovalentte/spotify-releases-notify/README.md

 # Notes

-## No API authentication system

-This project doesn't have an authentication system to access the API.
-It's recommended to use it only in a private environment and exposing it only to login.

 ## Spotify's API rate limit

 Spotify's API has a rate limit.
 If you follow many artists, the API will execute more calls on the Spotify API.